metatronslove/abjad/README.md

             letters for the small abjad whose abjad table code is 1 If it will not be added, you enter -2 as the table code.

-####        sedda option
+####        shadda option

-            You can enter 2 for double calculation and 1 for odd calculation, if there is no sedde.
+            You can enter 2 for double calculation and 1 for odd calculation, if there is no shadda.
             It is optional, not required.

 ####        "language option"